CJNE/ha-myenergi/README.md

 4. Download _all_ the files from the `custom_components/myenergi/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant.
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and then search for "myenergi".
+7. In the HA UI, click Settings in the left nav bar, then click "Devices & Services".
+By default you should be viewing the Integrations tab.
+Click "+ Add Integration" button at bottom right and then search for "myenergi".

 Using your HA configuration directory (folder) as a starting point you should now also have this: